 The College is committed to the creation and maintenance of a safe and welcoming environment and aims to adopt the highest standards and take all reasonable steps in relation to the safety and welfare of children and adults at risk.
-To achieve this aim, this policy does not discourage any of these activities in any way. but aims to support them and to offer assurances to those engaged in the work of the College that, through its implementation, the College seeks to protect children and adults at risk and keep them safe from harm when in contact with the College's employees, Fellows and Senior Members, volunteers, students and representatives (whether acting in a paid or unpaid capacity), whilst safeguarding the interests of those in these positions.
+To achieve this aim, this policy does not discourage any of these activities in any way. but aims to support them and to offer assurances to those engaged in the work of the College that, through its implementation, the College seeks to protect children and adults at risk and keep them safe from harm when in contact with the College's employees, fellows and senior members, volunteers, students and representatives (whether acting in a paid or unpaid capacity), whilst safeguarding the interests of those in these positions.

-Contents I. A Application & Scope 2 2.
-P Policy Aims 2 3.
+Contents Policy Statement I ١.
+Application & Scope 2 2.
+Policy Aims 2 3.
 Definitions 2 4.
-R Roles 4 5.
-R Regulated Activities - Risk Assessment 5 6.
-R Recruitment and Disclosure and Debarring Service (DBS) Checks 5 7.
-R Raising a Concern or Allegation of Abuse 6 8.
-R Relevant Legislation 6 Annex I - Procedure for dealing with suspicions or allegations of abuse 7 Annex 2 - Role Description - Designated Safeguarding Officer 8 Annex 3 - Guidance for those carrying out Regulated Activities 10
+Roles 4 5.
+Regulated Activities - Risk Assessment 5 6.
+Recruitment and Disclosure and Debarring Service (DBS) checks 5 7.
+Raising a Concern or Allegation of Abuse 6 8.
+Relevant Legislation 6 Annex I - Procedure for dealing with suspicions or allegations of abuse 7 Annex 2 - Role of Designated Safeguarding Officer (and their Deputy when required) Annex 3 - Guidance for those acting on behalf of the College carrying out activities involving children or adults at risk